greghesp/ha-bambulab/README.md

 Cloud Mode MQTT connection:
 - Registed Bambu email address & password.
-- If you used an OAuth solution like a google account and you can add a password to that account, you can use that here.
+  If you signed up using any OAuth method, you need to set a password for your Bambu Cloud account:
+  - Login to the Bambu mobile app using OAuth.
+  - Tap the person icon at the bottom right.
+  - Tap Account Security > Change Password
+  Now you can login to the HA integration using your Bambu username and that password.
 - Your full credentials will not be saved but an authentication token that's generated using them will be saved into the home assistant store.
 - The token expires after 360 days.
 You can re-auth using the configuration button on the integrations page.